cemal-yuksel/cemal-yuksel/README.md

 <h3>🚀 About Me</h3>

 I am an academic and researcher in <b>Management Information Systems (MIS)</b>, with a strong focus on <b>Data Science</b>, <b>Artificial Intelligence</b>, and <b>Machine Learning</b>.
-My expertise lies in designing <b>explainable, ethical, and high-impact AI systems</b> that connect theory with practical applications.
+My expertise lies in designing <b>high-impact AI & NLP systems</b> that connect theory with practice and publish in journals & conferences while building real-world applications.

 Recently, I have started working on <b>Large Language Models (LLMs)</b> and <b>RAG-based Systems</b>, building advanced pipelines that integrate <b>retrieval, context-aware reasoning, and explainability</b>.